ponzu-cms/ponzu/examples/externalable/README.md

 This example shows how to enable outside clients to submit content to your CMS.
-All content submitted must be done through a POST request encoded as `multipart/form-data`
+All content submitted must be done through a POST request encoded as `multipart/form-data` to the API endpoint `/api/content/external?type=<Type>`

 ## Song example
-Imagine an app that lets users add Spotif music to a global playlist, and you need them to supply songs in the format:
+Imagine an app that lets users add Spotify music to a global playlist, and you need them to supply songs in the format:
 ```go
 type Song struct {